kamranahmedse/developer-roadmap/src/data/projects/stock-cli.md

   - 'backend'
 ---

-# Task Tracker CLI

-Build a command line interface (CLI) to track your tasks and manage your to-do list.

-## Description

 You are required to build a command line interface (CLI) application that allows users to manage their tasks and to-do list.
 The application should be able to perform the following operations:

 - Add a new task